haimbilia/BuyHub/readme.txt

     => 056241 - seller> sales reports> back button is not working => 056293 - Shipping profile is not getting created from admin end
 ====================TV-9.3.2.20210805========================
+    => 056898 - Seller/Buyer is not able to click on the "Accept Cookies" button

 New Features:
     => Admin shipped products listing page